-(a) Using symmetry arguments, explain which Fourier coefficients of the trigonometric Fourier Series will be zero ({an} and {bn}).
+(a) Using symmetry arguments, explain which Fourier coefficients of the trigonometric

+Fourier Series will be zero ({an} and {bn}).
 Be careful and be precise :)

-By inspection, the signal has no constant, or DC value.
-The signal propagates about zero with no offset, so this signal has an average value of zero.
-Therefore, $a_0 = 0$, and all other coefficients are nonzero.
-This argument is supported by the mathematical evidence below:
+We can tell by inspection that the signal has no DC value because $a_0 = 0$ and all other coefficients are nonzero.
+This argument is proved by the mathematical evidence below: